mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

   deriving (Show, Read, Eq, Ord, Data, Typeable)
 ```

-Now error in Megaparsec is not just a bunch of strings, but something more
+Now an error in Megaparsec is not just a bunch of strings, but something
-comprehensible.
+more comprehensible.
 I expect some people may not like the intensive use of
 `NonEmpty`, but I tried to use types that are inhabited only by logically
 valid values.

-As you can see parse errors support *stack* of source positions.
+As you can see, parse errors support *stack* of source positions.
 This has
 corresonding helpers in `Text.Megaparsec.Prim` and can be used to work with
 include files.
 Pretty-printing function `parseErrorPretty` also knows how to
 display stacks of source positions and there are `pushPosition` and
 `popPosition` functions available as well.

 What about `errorCustom`?
 You can use your own type there and the whole
 library will work with that just fine.
-We have `Dec` out-of-box:
+We have `Dec` out-of-the-box:

 ```haskell
 data Dec